Understanding Ecwid store and site translation

 - Site translation means localizing site content.
 You can do it in the New-Gen Instant Site editor.
 A site created with a third-party platform (Wix, WordPress, etc.) can be translated in the editor of that site builder.

 In your Ecwid store, you can choose one default language and any number of additional languages.
-Currently, there are 53 languages available: Albanian, Arabic, Armenian, Basque, Belarusian, Bulgarian, Catalan, Chinese (Simplified and Traditional), Croatian, Czech, Danish, Dutch, English, Estonian, Filipino, Finnish, French, Georgian, German (Germany and Switzerland), Greek, Hebrew, Hungarian, Icelandic, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Mongolian, Norwegian, Persian, Polish, Portuguese (Portugal and Brazil), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish (Spain and Latin America), Swedish, Thai, Turkish, Ukrainian, Vietnamese, and Welsh.
+Currently, your store and Instant Site are fully translated into 36 languages: Albanian, Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, Georgian, German (Germany and Switzerland), Greek, Hebrew, Hungarian, Indonesian, Italian, Latvian, Lithuanian, Macedonian, Norwegian, Polish, Portuguese (Portugal and Brazil), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish (Spain and Latin America), Swedish, Turkish, and Ukrainian.
+Also, it is partially translated into some other languages, and the translation process is ongoing.

 The default language is the main language of your store.
 It affects how customers see your New-Gen Instant Site and store.